-C2- Find out about and respond with ideas to examples of co-operation between people who are different.

-C3- Find out about questions of right and wrong and begin to express their ideas and opinions in response.

-ideas of their own in different forms including (e.g.) reasoning, music, art and poetry C2.
-Consider and apply ideas about ways in which diverse communities can live together for the wellbeing of all, responding thoughtfully to ideas about community, values and respect C3.
+- C1- Explore questions about belonging, meaning and truth so they can express their own ideas and opinions and responding in words, music, art or poetry. - C2- Find out about and respond with ideas to examples of cooperation between people who are different. - C3- Find out about questions of right and wrong and begin to express their ideas and opinions in response. - C1.
+Discuss and present thoughtfully their own and others' views on challenging questions about belonging, meaning, purpose and truth, applying ideas of their own in different forms including (e.g.) reasoning, music, art and poetry - C2.
+Consider and apply ideas about ways in which diverse communities can live together for the wellbeing of all, responding thoughtfully to ideas about community, values and respect - C3.
 Discuss and apply their own and others' ideas about ethical questions, including ideas about what is right and wrong and what is just and fair, and express their own ideas clearly in response.